peastman/statmech/source/friction.rst

 system is in equilibrium, its kinetic energy is uniformly distributed among all its degrees of freedom.
 A macroscopic object in motion clearly is *not* in equilibrium.
 It has one degree of freedom (the center of mass motion) with far more energy than any other.
 If that degree of freedom interacts with others, the system will tend to move toward equilibrium.
-Energy will be transfered out of that one degree of freedom (so the object will slow down) and into all the others (so the object will become warmer).
+Energy will be transferred out of that one degree of freedom (so the object will slow down) and into all the others (so the object will become warmer).

 That is all friction really is: the tendency of systems to move toward equilibrium when different degrees of freedom